 So make it clear that they can pass and that although you would like them to take their pledge seriously, there will be no comeback and no shame if they do not follow through on the promise.
 On reflection, the following day, they may decide the pledge was unrealistic and could not be kept, or they might just be too busy to keep it.

-But what you would like them to do if they are asked to report back later is, to be honest about the outcome of their pledge.
+But you would like them to be honest about the outcome of their pledge if they are asked to report back later.

-Sharing actionable insights is an excellent way to close a Knowledge Café as it allows the host, the speaker, and the participants to glean some idea of what people are taking away.
+Sharing actionable insights is an excellent way to close a Knowledge Café, as it allows the host, the speaker, and the participants to understand what people are taking away.

 Posts that link to this post